What is the COVID-19 (Coronavirus)?

 The elderly and people with underlying medical conditions (such as diabetes, lung disease, kidney disease or suppressed immunity) are at more risk of severe illness or death if they are exposed to someone with COVID-19.

-How can I help protect my family?
+How can I help protect my family and friends?

 Currently, there is no vaccine or treatment for people who are infected with COVID-19, so it is crucial that the disease is not introduced to aged care homes.

-- have had contact with a confirmed case of COVID-19 in the last 14 days.
+- had contact with a confirmed case of COVID-19 in the last 14 days.
 A contact is defined as anyone who has been in contact with a known case while they were infectious, which includes the 48 hours before they became symptomatic.